Fiction. Based on a True Western Wall Touch.

 In front of you is a mother with her newborn.
 When she leaves she leaves a spot for you to pray.

-You think how beautiful the sight of mother with child is in front of you.
+You think about how beautiful the sight of mother with child is in front of you.

 When your hand finally touches the wall, you feel your crown chakra tingle.
 You start crying immediately and all that weight, that depression, was leaving you and you begin feeling blessed and neutralized at the Western Wall.